-I am amazed that it has taken me this long to write about greetings in Swiss, but to be honest, it has taken me this whole time to master them myself.
-Then again, who am I kidding, I am still a long way from mastery.
-It is tricky when you go from a country where "Hello, how are you?" is fine for anytime of day to one with multiple greetings to master!
+I am amazed it has taken me this long to write about greetings in Swiss German, but to be honest, it has taken me this whole time to master them myself.
+Then again, who am I kidding?
+I am still a long way from mastering Swiss German greetings.
+It is tricky when you go from a country where 'hello, how are you?' is fine for any time of day to one with multiple greetings to master.

-Nonetheless, here are a few greetings to work on to get on with the Swiss (note: because of all the different Swiss German dialects and phrases, I can only comment on greetings around Zurich).
-As you will see, they seem to have something for every opportunity:
+Nonetheless, here are a few Swiss German greetings to start with to help you get on with the Swiss (note: because of all the different Swiss German dialects and phrases, I can only comment on greetings around Zurich).
+As you will see, The Swiss seem to have a greeting for every opportunity.

 Gruetzi or sometimes Gruetzi Wohl

-• Best time to use: The only difference between this and “Gruetzi” above is that you use "Miteinander" when you are greeting a group of two or more people... because obviously you would not want them to think that you are leaving anyone out!
+- Best time to use: The only difference between this and 'Gruetzi' above is that you use 'Miteinander' when you greet a group of two or more people – because obviously you would not want them to think that you are leaving anyone out!

 Guten Abig or Guten Abig Zusammen/Miteinander

-• Best time to use: At night silly, or in the evening, to say good evening!
+- Best time to use: At night, of course, or in the evening.

 An Guete or just Guete

-• Pronunciation: [An-goit-eh] (it is funny because to remember this I think of the word 'goiter', he he, hopefully that helps you too!
-It is said like that word but without the 'r' sound)
+- Pronunciation: [An-goit-eh] (to remember this I think of the word 'goiter'; it is said like that but without the 'r' sound).

-• Best time to use: The Swiss use this a lot and it always throws me for a loop because I am not expecting it usually.
-If it is lunch time, people will greet each other with this, and they most definitely say this when you sit down to eat!
-It is not nearly as prolific as "Malzeit" in Austria or Bavaria, but you will definitely hear it in the cantine!
+- Best time to use: The Swiss use this a lot and it always throws me for a loop because I am not usually expecting it.
+If it is lunch time, people will greet each other with this, and they also say this when you sit down to eat.
+It is not nearly as prolific as 'Malzeit' in Austria or Bavaria, but you will definitely hear it in the cantine.

-• Best time to use: Friday, Saturday, Sunday, or anytime you are leaving someone before seeing them again for a week...
-I think, but probably not on Monday!
+- Best time to use: Friday, Saturday, Sunday, or anytime you are leaving someone before seeing them again for a week.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.